Alessine/aws_webscraping_automation/README.md

 ## Questions?

-If you have any questions you can get in touch with me via LinkedIn: **[Angela Niederberger](https://www.linkedin.com/in/angela-niederberger/)**
+If you have any questions you can get in touch with me via [LinkedIn](https://www.linkedin.com/in/angela-niederberger/).